Category: News

 VERITAS Magazine is about awakening consciousness in humanity.
 People are realizing that we are capable of so much more and humanity is starting to become more aware of what has either been hidden or lost through ancient civilizations.

-VERITAS is a solution-based magazine that aims to provide mind-expanding and cutting edge information so we may raise our consciousness to transform our world to a place of Truth, Peace, Love, Compassion and Ultimate Happiness for all.
+VERITAS is a solution-based magazine that aims to provide mind-expanding and cutting-edge information so we may raise our consciousness to transform our world to a place of Truth, Peace, Love, Compassion, and Ultimate Happiness for all.

 VERITAS aims to provide a balanced view of the world, not just the propagated view of the mass media outlets.
-We have adopted the task of providing thought provoking material to our readers so that your minds and your thinking may be stretched and developed.
+We have adopted the task of providing thought-provoking material to our readers so that your minds and your thinking may be stretched and developed.

 VERITAS MAGAZINE WEBSITE